 “I think the principles, issues, and values that our trainers at Electoral Development School have taught you is an important starting point that will help you make many decisions in the future.
 I, as the head of the election administration, think that this project has been very important for years, and we will do our best in the future to provide you with comprehensive information on the electoral issues and to have even more interest in the elections”, Tamar Zhvania noted before the award ceremony.

 More than 170 young people aged 18-25 attended the 10-day training course at “Electoral Development School”.
 For the first time this year, project participants received information on E-voting, elections and surveys, disinformation, and dissemination of false information.
 The curriculum also covered topics such as electoral systems, election administration, 1919 Constituent Assembly elections, democratic electoral principles, elected bodies in Georgia, electoral stakeholders, transparency and accessibility to elections, gender equality, etc. On the last day of training, young people with the help of trainers held mock elections.

 Educational project “Electoral Development School” has been conducted for the sixth time this year.
 The schools were led by the District Election Commission (DEC) members and CEC staff.
 Training courses were held in 10 schools in Tbilisi, Telavi, Rustavi, Gori, Akhaltsikhe, Kutaisi, Zugdidi and Batumi.
 From 2015 to 2019, more than 2600 youth were involved in the training.

-The project is being implemented by the CEC and the Training Centre with the support of the Council of Europe (CoE) and the International Foundation for Electoral Systems (IFES).
+The project was implemented with the support of the International Foundation for Electoral Systems (IFES).